Tinram/Database-Filler/README.md

 + The majority of MySQL datatypes are supported.
 + Any foreign keys are disabled on data population.
 + Random character generation is slow in PHP, and such slowness further depends on field length, number of fields, and the number of rows being generated.
 + Multiple INSERTs are added in a single query, which is quite fast.
-Number of INSERTs per second will depend on MySQL configuration settings (the defaults are not optimised), datatype / length inserted, system load, operating system, hardware etc.
+The number of INSERTs per second will depend on MySQL configuration settings (the defaults are not optimised), datatype / length inserted, system load, operating system, hardware etc.

+## Other Options

+Configuration boolean toggles (false by default):

++ *incremental_ints*
+    + make added integers incremental, enabling simplistic integer foreign keys.
++ *populate_primary_key*
+    + populate a primary key field, e.g. a UUID used as a primary key (experimental, supports only some definitions).

 ## Set-up